balancetf/balancetf/src/class/demoman/items/stickybomb-launcher.md

 ### Changes from Stock
 This is a stock item, so consider changes to be from the stats in the tables above.
 * Random deviation is removed.
+    * As this is a stock weapon, this change should affect all derivations of it (Scottish Resistance, Quickiebomb Launcher, Sticky Jumper).

 ### Current Problems
 The stickybomb launcher as it is is very balanced, the only problem is that it is not 100% predictable where stickies will land.
 The deviation is very slight, but it can become troublesome if the demoman is trying to conceal a sticky trap in a precise location.